What Eye Doctors Really Think About Eyelash Extensions

 Aside from eye health risks, salon extensions can also cause long-term damage to your natural lashes over time.
 "I can't tell you how many times I've had patients come in with a decrease in the amount of eyelashes because of the glue," says Veronica Ruelas, OD, optometrist and founder of the ThirdEyeVision Foundation.
 "Eyelash extensions tend to have that addictive property, where people have to keep going back and getting them done.
 Because with their natural lashes falling off, they have less than when they started [extensions], so they feel like they need them now even more."
 And Dr. Tsai echoes, "Long-term usage will cause wear and tear to your natural lashes."

 We know it's going to be hard to part ways with your monthly eyelash appointment, but try to stretch the weeks between fill-ins the same way you're cutting down on the coffee breaks in the new year.
-For 2019, we're manifesting healthier, longer lashes that are au naturel.
+For 2019, we're manifesting healthier lashes.

 Advertisement